 The Korean culture industry — K-pop, K-drama, films and television shows — has exploded onto the global stage, gaining recognition around the world.
 Alongside its popular culture, the geopolitical significance of Korea's strong economy and international relations with its neighbors (particularly with North Korea) calls for educated members of the workforce who understand the language, history and culture of the country and its people.

 The Sejong Scholarship provides a partial tuition scholarship to a GW student enrolled in a Korean language, literature or culture class.
-See the Application Form for details.
+It is funded by an endowment created with a gift from Prof. Young-Key Kim-Renaud.

-The Korean Language and Culture Student Prize awards $500 to one student each year in a GW Korean course.
+The Korean Language and Culture Student Prize, made possible with a fund donated by Prof. Young-Key Kim-Renaud, awards $500 to one student each year in a GW Korean course.
 Applicants must satisfy Korean language course requirements and submit a scholarly paper written in English about a Korea-related topic.

 The GW Libraries Global Resources Center houses a collection of materials tailored to the needs of researchers who are interested in the current affairs, politics, economy, culture, foreign relations and national security of Korea.
 Many of the resources — which include video tutorials, poetry and folktales, grammar guides and more — are available in digital format.